-Employees of CMP and their partners must act only within the authorization and scope of their credential or license.
-While it is expected that school professionals are able to identify suicide risk factors and warning signs, and to take action in attempt to prevent the immediate risk of a suicidal behavior, treatment of suicidal ideation is typically beyond the scope of services offered in the school setting.
-In addition, treatment of the mental health challenges often associated with suicidal thinking typically requires mental health resources beyond what schools are able to provide.
+California Montessori Project employees may only act within the authorization and scope of the employee's credential or license.
+While it is expected that school professionals are able to identify suicide risk factors and warning signs, and to prevent the immediate risk of a suicidal behavior, treatment of suicidal ideation is beyond the scope of services offered in the school setting.
+Treatment of the mental health challenges often associated with suicidal thinking requires mental health resources beyond what schools are able to provide.